Adversarial VQA: A New Benchmark for Evaluating the Robustness of VQA Models: Introduction

-Our dataset enables quantitative evaluation of robustness of VQA models across multiple dimensions.
-First, we provide the first study on the vulnerability of VQA models under adversarial attacks by human annotators.
-Second, we benchmark several state-of-the-art VQA models to highlight the fragility of VQA models on our proposed dataset.
-We observe a significant drop in performance when compared to that on VQA v2 and other robust VQA benchmarks, which reinforces our belief that existing VQA models are not robust enough.
-Meanwhile, this also demonstrates the transferability of these adversarial examples -- examples collected using one set of models are also challenging for other models.
-Third, as we do not constrain the annotators to only ask a single type of questions, or questions belong to a single type of robustness, our analyses show that state-of-the-art models suffer from various types of questions, especially on counting and reasoning.
+With this new benchmark, we present a thorough quantitative evaluation on the robustness of VQA models along multiple dimensions.
+First, we provide the first study on the vulnerability of VQA models when under adversarial attacks by human.
+Second, we benchmark several SOTA VQA models on the proposed dataset to reveal the fragility of VQA models.
+We observe a significant and universal performance drop when compared to VQA v2 and other robust VQA benchmarks, which corroborates our belief that existing VQA models are not robust enough.
+Meanwhile, this also demonstrates the transferability of these adversarial examples -- data samples collected using one set of models are also challenging for other models.
+Third, as our annotators can ask different types of questions for different types of robustness, our analyses show that SOTA models suffer across various questions types, especially counting and reasoning.

-Our main contributions are summarized as follows. ($i$) We introduce a new VQA benchmark to evaluate the robustness of state-of-the-art VQA models, which is dynamically collected with a Human-and-Model-in-the-Loop procedure. ($ii$) Despite the rapid advances in model performance on VQA v2 and robust VQA benchmarks, the evaluation of state-of-the-art models on our dataset shows that they are far from being robust.
-Surprisingly, they are extremely easy to be attacked by human annotators, who can succeed within 2 trials on average. ($iii$) We provide a detailed analysis of the collected data that sheds light on the shortcomings of current models, categorize the data by question type to examine weaknesses, and demonstrate good performance on other robust VQA benchmarks.
+Our main contributions are summarized as follows. ($i$) For better evaluation of VQA model robustness, we introduce a new VQA benchmark dynamically collected with a Human-and-Model-in-the-Loop procedure. ($ii$) Despite rapid advances on VQA v2 and robust VQA benchmarks, the evaluation on our new dataset shows that SOTA models are far from being robust.
+In fact, they are extremely vulnerable when attacked by human annotators, who can succeed within 2 trials on average. ($iii$) We provide a thorough analysis to share insights on the shortcomings of current models as well as comparison with other robust VQA benchmarks.